I still know it's you! On Challenges in Anonymizing Source Code: Anonymization under Test

-We continue with the investigation of the anonymization performance of the techniques under consideration. \autoref{tab:candidates} shows the average uncertainty score with $k = 5$, that is, an anonymity set of 5 authors.
+We continue to investigate the anonymization performance of the candidate techniques. \autoref{tab:uncertain} shows the average uncertainty score with $k = 5$ for both datasets, that is, an anonymity set of 5 authors.
 Compared to the original results, there is a significant increase of this measure, indicating better protection of the developers.
-For the method by \caliskan, all values are now above 0.91, while for the approach by \abuhamad all but one score reach over 0.80.
-The best performance is obtained for Tigress, reaching an uncertainty scores of 0.96 for both attribution methods.
+For the method by \caliskan, all values are now above 0.91, while for the approach by \abuhamad all but three scores reach over 0.79.
+The best performance is obtained for Tigress, reaching an uncertainty score of over 0.97 for both attribution methods on both datasets.

 To interpret these values, we apply the heuristic proposed in \autoref{sec:interpreting-uncert}.
-Since there are 30 authors in our dataset, we have $n = 30$ and get $t_\epsilon = \frac{1}{30}$.
-As a result, Tigress is the only approach that reaches $k$-uncertainty in this experiment, as we have $1 - t_\epsilon \approx 0.96$.
+Since there are 30 authors in the GCJ dataset and 81~authors in the GH dataset, we can compute the thresholds $\frac{1}{30} \approx 0.03$ and $\frac{1}{81} \approx 0.01$, respectively.
+As a result, Tigress attains practical $k$-uncertainty in this experiment, since its uncertainty score reaches above 0.97 for the GCJ dataset and 0.99 for the GH dataset.

 Another interesting result of this experiment is that even with a higher remaining accuracy, the uncertainty score for the code normalization is better than for the imitation.
 While the imitation of coding style more consistently causes misclassifications, the confidence values often remain indicative of the authors.
 In contrast, the normalization unifies the same stylistic patterns regardless of the original author, thus creating a tighter anonymity set.
 In view of the complex construction of adversarial examples for imitation, normalizing the source code is a reasonable defense that preserves a good level of readability and reduces stylistic patterns.